Riizu/the_pivot/README.md

 ### Overview

-This Rails application is a star wars themed lodging site.
-A user can create a space as a host or book a space.
-An admin can edit spaces and manage approvals for new spaces submitted by hosts.
+This Rails application is a Star Wars themed lodging site.
+A user can reserve a space on different planets or add a new space for approval as a host.
+Users can also add additional users as hosts to any of their spaces.
+An admin can access and edit all info through and Admin Dashboard as well as manage approvals for new spaces submitted by hosts.

 ### Live Version